jg-digital-media/grid_project/readme.md

 + This project is run on Git, GitHub and Ruby Sass

-  + Make sure you're in a CLI and have the above technologies installed.
+  + Make sure you're in a CLI (Such as Git Bash, Powershell or Terminal) and have the above technologies installed.

-  + In the project root directory type ```sass --watch style.scss:style.css```
+  + In the project root directory type ```sass --watch style.scss:style.css```.

   + To switch between sass partials go into the style.scss partial and switch out the relevant sass partial file and note the differences.

+  + The explanations for the differences in the grid styling used, visit the ```code.html``` page.

 ## Example Partials